Welcome Guest to Computer System Consulting!

 Characteristics

-Identifying Character: Small to medium tree (15-30 ft), dark brown bark with fissures, oval leaves with serrated edges, white flowers, purple to yellow plums
+Identifying Character: Small to medium tree (15-30 ft), dark brown bark with fissures, oval Leaves with serrated edges, white flowers, purple to yellow plums

 Stem: Dark brown with shallow fissures, peeling in strips